axllent/wireguard-vanity-keygen/README.md

 Valid characters include `A-Z`, `a-z`, `0-9`, `/` and `+`.
 There are no other characters in a hash.

+You can also use regex expressions to search.

 ### Why does `test` & `tes1` show different probabilities despite having 4 characters each?